 - the filming activity involves eight (8) people or less on-site (inclusive of all production crew and talent)

 - you have no more than one camera, one tripod and handheld sound recording equipment

 - no lighting, camera tracking devices, vehicles, large props or generators are permitted

 - your activities do not adversely disrupt stakeholders (traders, residents and businesses) or motorists

 - all public pathways/footpaths/cycling paths and roads must not be blocked - a minimum of 1.8 metres is required on footpaths at all times

 - you have consent from those directly affected

-For information on use of Unmanned Aerial Vehicles (UAVs) or ‘drones’ during filming, visit the CASA (Civil Aviation Safety Authority) site, and information on UAV use in Film Industry Code of Conduct attachment.
+For information on use of Unmanned Aerial Vehicles (UAVs) or ‘drones’ during filming, visit the Civil Aviation Safety Authority (CASA) site.